memtt/numaprof/README.md

 Install
 -------

-First download the last version of pintoo (tested : 3.2-81205 on x86_64 arch) and extract it somewhere.
+First download the last version of pintool (tested : 3.2-81205 on x86_64 arch) and extract it somewhere.

-The go use the configure script :
+The use the configure script (for pintool mode do not use directly the cmake script, the configure script does extra things with pin):

 ```
 mkdir build